seng438-winter-2022/seng438-a3-group26/Assignment3-Report.md

 Text…

-# 5 A detailed report of the coverage achieved of each class and method (a screen shot from the code cover results in green and red color would suffice)
+# 5 A detailed report of the coverage achieved of each class and method

-Text…
+## Blackbox Coverage
+The screenshots below are captures of coverage from black box testing and as a result does not show all of the methods in a class.
+## Whitebox Coverage
+The screenshots below show the coverage form white box testing and show the full class coverage.

 # 6 Pros and Cons of coverage tools used and Metrics you report